deanwampler/AkkaWebSampleExercise/README.md

 While the `sbt update` was slow, this step is somewhat tedious (TBD).

+**UPDATE:** It looks like InfoChimps has changed the location of the data set.
+It may also no longer be available in YAML.
+I'll update the following instructions when I can.
+The updated location appears to be [here](http://infochimps.com/datasets/daily-1970-2010-open-close-hi-low-and-volume-nyse-exchange).

 This application requires a [NYSE stock ticker data set](http://infochimps.org/datasets/daily-1970-current-open-close-hi-low-and-volume-nyse-exchange-up--2) from [infochimps](http://infochimps.org).
 Select the YAML format.
 Note that there are similar data sets on the site; use this one!
 Put the files in a `data` directory at the root of this project.

 The script `bin/data-import.sh` munges this YAML data into a format that `mongoimport` likes, creates the `stocks_yahoo_NYSE` database, creates many tables, and imports the data.
 It takes a long time to run.
 Unfortunately, it has a lot of moving parts, so you may have trouble completing it successfully.
 Contact me, if you get stuck.
 If you are loading this data on a small machine (like a Netbook), I strongly recommend that you hack the scripts to only load part of the data, for example, `A-E`.
 You'll have to hack on the scripts in `bin` to figure out what to edit.